 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company operates in a cyclical industry where levels of cash flow are closely correlated to the market prices for copper.
-While MVC is a valuable long-life asset, its liquidity and financial position were affected in 2015 and up to November 2016 by low copper prices.
-However, having completed the Phase One of development of Cauquenes positioned MVC to reach record copper production in 2016 and again in 2017, strengthening the Company's ability to face the strain of lower commodity prices in future periods.
-In 2017, the Company generated operating cash flow before changes in non-cash working capital accounts of \$26.4 million dollars.
+While MVC is a valuable long-life asset, its liquidity and financial position were affected in 2015 and 2016 by low copper prices.
+However, having completed the Phase One and most of the Phase Two of development of Cauquenes positioned MVC to reach record increasing amounts of copper production in 2016, 2017 and 2018, strengthening the Company's ability to face the strain of lower commodity prices in future periods.
+In 2018, the Company generated operating cash flow before changes in non-cash working capital accounts of \$27.8 million dollars.

-During 2018, the Company estimates to produce 65.0 to 70.0 million pounds of copper at an annual cash cost of \$1.45 to \$1.60/lb.
+During 2019, the Company estimates to produce 80.0 to 85.0 million pounds of copper at an annual cash cost of \$1.30 to \$1.45/lb.
 These production projections should enable the Company to continue to meet its financial obligations as they become due.
-Construction of Phase Two of Cauquenes is expected to increase annual production to an estimated 85.0 to 90.0 million pounds of copper, potentially strengthening the Company's ability to generate operating cash flow at lower copper prices.

 Although MVC has generated positive working capital through most of its operating years -and utilized this working capital to expand MVC's operations- as mentioned in the preceding paragraph, the Company's liquidity is highly dependent on copper prices.

-In periods of depressed copper prices, such as during 2015 or during 2008-2009, the Company has had negative working capital positions.
+In periods of depressed copper prices, such as during 2015 or during 2008-2009, the Company had negative working capital positions.
 There is no guarantee the Company will have positive working capital in future, or that the working capital generated from MVC's operations will be sufficient to meet the Company's financial obligations, undertake any expansion plans or be sufficient for future acquisitions.
 The Company may be required to raise funds from the sale of equity capital of the Company or its investments in other reporting issuers, if any, debt financing or the exercise of outstanding share purchase options or warrants.
 There can be no assurance that the Company will be able to raise funds by any of these methods.